higherintelligence/CheckPointBook-Scripts/Errata_and_Notes.md

 Figure – 12.12 The modified rules for site-to-site VPN access from the remote side

-**NOTE:**
+>**NOTE**

-_You can further restrict rules applicable to VPN traffic by selecting specific VPN community in VPN column.
+>_You can further restrict rules applicable to VPN traffic by selecting specific VPN community in VPN column.
 Doing this will require creating additional rules for the sources and destinations that are on the other side of the VPN._

 In ***Step 3**